toupper/Warhol/README.md

 present(cameraViewController, animated: true, completion: nil)
 ```

 In order to draw, we should create a subclass of UIView that complies with the Warhol protocol FaceView.
-We can then draw in their ```func draw(_ rect: CGRect)``` function:
+We can then draw in their ```func draw(_ rect: CGRect)``` function.
+Anytime Warhol detects a Face change, it will call ```setNeedsDisplay()``` on the view so it can trigger the draw process:

 ```swift
 import Warhol